Quick facts at a glance

 Funeral Flowers and Other Offerings

-White blooms dominate because white symbolises purity and mourning.
+White blooms are the most typical at a funeral, because white symbolizes purity and mourning.
 Chrysanthemums convey grief, lilies suggest restored innocence, and orchids or roses add elegance without breaking taboos.
 Spider-lilies, their crimson petals lining cemetery paths each autumn, remind mourners of life’s fleeting beauty.
-When sending arrangements, confirm with the bereaved whether flowers are welcome; some families prefer donations in lieu.
+When sending arrangements, confirm with the bereaved whether flowers are welcome, as some families prefer donations in lieu.

 Ordering and Presenting Flowers